Home » The Importance of Email Etiquette in Personal Communications in 2026

 “Hi [Friend],

 I just wanted to take a moment to thank you for being there for me over the past few weeks.
-Your support has meant more to me than I can express, and I genuinely appreciate all the time and effort you’ve given to help me get through this.
+Your support has meant more to me than I can express, and I genuinely appreciate all the time and effort you’ve put into helping me get through this.
 I’m lucky to have you in my life.
 Let’s catch up soon—my treat!

 Warmly,